Entitlement Behaviors Start Early

-As a reaction to their parent’s over-giving, the child develops the belief that their happiness is dependent on how well others provide for them, rather than based on their own effort.
+As a reaction to their parent’s over-giving, the child develops the belief that their happiness depends on how well others provide for them, rather than on their own effort.
 This belief places her as an eternal victim – always dependent on others for her well-being.

 - Have a high need for services and goods (designer clothing, technology, cars, etc.)